 So you’ve used your JR Pass to get to Kobe; you can use your pass to travel around the city as well.
 Kobe is home to three JR Stations – Shin-Kobe Station, Kobe Station, and Sannomiya Station.

 If traveling to Kobe via Shinkansen bullet train, you will arrive at Shin-Kobe Station.
 This station is located north of the city center, some distance from most attractions.
 If you need to transfer to other stations from Shin-Kobe, you will need to take the Seishin-Yamate Subway Line to Sannomiya Station.

 Kobe Sannomiya Station

 Sannomiya Station is the main railway terminal of Kobe, conveniently located downtown.
-From Sannomiya, you can access not only JR lines such as the Tokaido Line, but also local lines to nearby attractions.
+From Sannomiya, you can access not only JR lines such as the Tokaido Line but also local lines (Hankyu, Kobe Municipal Subway) to nearby attractions.

-This one is the end of the Tokaido and Sanyo linesYou can also reach the smaller downtown Kobe Station, from which you can travel to Osaka and Nara as well as other, smaller cities in the Kansai region.
+This one is the end of the Tokaido and Sanyo lines, being a smaller one.
+From here, you can travel to Osaka and Himeji as well as other, smaller cities in the Kansai region.